WSU Army ROTC

 Army ROTC cadets with an Army ROTC Nursing Scholarship are provided:

-- Full tuition OR room and board
+- Full tuition and All mandatory fees, OR $10,000 a year for room and board tax free

 - Book stipend up to $1,200 per year

-- Required student nurse uniforms and clinical supplies (One time stipend up to $650 at the beginning of their junior year)
+- Required student nurse uniforms and clinical supplies (One-time stipend up to $650 at the beginning of their junior year)

 - NCLEX Fee